LiorSinai/liorsinai.github.io/_posts/2021-11-28-quaternion-2-2d.md

         $$s = \cos(t) + i\sin(t)$$
         The object will move in a circle.
         The velocity is $$\frac{ds}{dt} = -\sin(t) + i\cos(t) = i(\cos(t) + i\sin(t))=is $$
-        It is a well known fact that the velocity of an object moving in a circle is at 90&deg; to the cirlce with an acceleration directed inwards to the centre.
+        It is a well known fact that the velocity of an object moving in a circle is at 90&deg; to the circle with an acceleration directed inwards to the centre.
         Now consider a path $$s=e^{it}$$
         The velocity is:
         $$\frac{ds}{dt} = ie^{it} = is$$